Shadowcat650/rchess/README.md

-# RChess
+# rchess

 A Chess Library Written in Rust

 ---

-**RChess** is a Rust-based library designed for applications that need to work with chess games or boards, such as UCI GUIs or online chess platforms.
+**rchess** is a Rust-based library designed for applications that need to work with chess games or boards, such as UCI GUIs or online chess platforms.

-> **Note:** RChess is currently under active development, with many more features planned.
-The API is subject to change.

 If you encounter any bugs, have suggestions for improving code readability or performance, or would like to contribute, we encourage you to create a pull request.
 For significant API changes or feature requests, please open an issue on GitHub.